Matlock (2024 TV series): Development

 On January 31, 2023, it was announced that a remake version of Matlock was in development, and Jennie Snyder Urman signed on to write a pilot episode to be aired by CBS.
 Urman is expected to executive produce alongside Joanna Klein, Eric Christian Olsen, and Kathy Bates.
 On May 9, 2023, the Matlock remake was given a series order.
 The series is developed by Urman.
 John Will and Kat Coiro were added as executive producers.
 Coiro also directed the pilot.
 Production companies involved with the series are Sutton Street, Cloud Nine, and CBS Studios.
 Matlock was moved to the 2024–25 season due to strike-related production delays.
 It was later reported that it was a 19-episode order.
 On October 22, 2024, CBS renewed the series for a second season.
 Though set in New York City, the show is filmed at Paramount Studios in California after the pilot was shot in Toronto.
+On January 22, 2026, CBS renewed the series for a third season.

 Casting

 Upon the pilot order announcement, Bates was cast to star.
 Skye P. Marshall, Jason Ritter, David Del Rio, and Leah Lewis joined the main cast upon the series order announcement.
 On February 8, 2024, Beau Bridges was cast in a recurring capacity.
 On April 1, 2024, Yael Grobglas joined the cast in a recurring role.
 In August 2024, Andrea Londo and Piper Curda were cast in recurring capacities.

 On September 8, 2024, Bates said that Matlock was to be her final role before retirement.
 On October 9, 2024, she walked it back, saying that "I think that they got a bit confused."
 On August 1, 2025, Justina Machado joined the cast in a recurring role for the second season.
 On October 9, 2025, it was reported that Del Rio had been fired due to a sexual assault allegation involving Lewis.
+On December 11, 2025, Henry Haber and Sarah Wright Olsen were cast in recurring capacities for the second season.